-There are so many things to do in Dublin with children, it’s a wonderful place to visit with your kids.
-We visited Dublin in summer with our kids, aged 4 & 6.
-We enjoyed a good mix of outdoor activities, cultural pursuits and kid-friendly activities.
+There are so many things to do in Dublin with kids, making it a wonderful place to visit as a family.
+We visited Dublin in summer with our kids, aged 4 and 6, and found it easy to enjoy a good mix of outdoor activities, cultural pursuits, and kid-friendly stops without feeling like every day had to revolve entirely around the children.

 This post contains compensated links.